Eric Thesiger: Career

-He was appointed to the 10th Battalion, Royal West Surrey Regiment in 1917, commanding it until 1918, and subsequently the 10th Battalion, Royal West Kent Regiment for another year.
-In March of the latter year, he was decorated with the Distinguished Service Order (DSO) and in August, he received the Territorial Decoration (TD).
-He was made an Officer of the Order of the Crown of Belgium and also awarded the Belgian Croix de guerre in October and some days later, he was promoted to lieutenant-colonel.
+During the war he had been wounded twice and mentioned in despatches twice.
+In June 1919 he was awarded the Distinguished Service Order (DSO) and in August, he received the Territorial Decoration (TD).
+He was made an Officer of the Order of the Crown of Belgium and also awarded the Belgian Croix de guerre in October.
+On 2 November 1919 he was promoted to lieutenant-colonel in the Territorial Force Reserve.

-He retired from the Territorial Army in 1929, having reached the age limit.
+He retired from the Territorial Army Reserve in 1929, having reached the age limit.

 Family

-On 29 October 1904, he married firstly Pearl Marie Coupland, only daughter of John Coupland, and had by her a daughter and two sons.
-She died in 1922, and Thesiger remarried Sydney Hilda Hutton-Croft, daughter of George Arthur Hutton-Croft on 3 October 1929, but she died only a year later.
+On 29 October 1904, he married firstly Pearl Marie Coupland, only daughter of John Coupland, and had by her a daughter, Desiree, and two sons, Osric Wilfred, who served in the Indian Army, and Cedric Paul, an architect.
+His wife died in 1922, and on 3 October 1929 Thesiger remarried Sydney Hilda Hutton-Croft, daughter of George Arthur Hutton-Croft and widow of Maj George Du Plat Taylor, but she died on 16 July 1930.
 He married thirdly Mary Pudsey, daughter of Reverend F. W. Pudsey, on 27 March 1953.
-His third wife sadly also died the next year, and Thesiger survived her until 1961.
+His third wife also died the next year, and Thesiger survived her until 1961.